 While the murals here maybe aren’t quite as extensive as the painted city of Valparaiso (a couple of hours from Santiago and definitely worth a visit if you have time), there’s still plenty of artful wandering to be had.

-Neighbourhoods like Barrio Bellavista and Barrio Brasil are great for simply strolling for street art, while a project in San Miguel has turned it into an open air museum, with 40 large murals revitalising its crumbling streetscape.
+Neighbourhoods like Barrio Bellavista and Barrio Brasil are great for simply strolling for street art, while a project in San Miguel has turned it into an open air museum (Museo a Cielo Abierto), with more than 60 large murals revitalising its crumbling streetscape.

-Built as a love nest and named ‘La Chascona’ – tangled-haired woman – for the love of his life, Pablo Neruda’s extraordinary house is a Santiago highlight.
+Built as a love nest and named ‘La Chascona’ – tangled-haired woman – for the love of his life, Pablo Neruda’s extraordinary house was one of our Santiago highlights.

 The poet, diplomat, author and politician was a force of nature, a champion of leftist politics, and one of Chile’s great luminaries until his untimely death in 1973, which some say was on the orders of Pinochet.